lachlan-waugh/cba-ctfs/slides/content/week01.md

 ---

 ## disclaimer
-* a lot of the tools and techniques discussed in these sessions could be used against real websites and infrastructure
+* many of the tools and techniques discussed in these sessions could be used against real websites/applications
-* don't do that
-* dont be mean
+* this is quite

 ---